So, you’re getting married. The invitations, the guests, the band, the flowers and everything else are ready.

 A traditional Jewish wedding is chock full of rituals.
 These Jewish wedding traditions are meaningful and celebrate the most momentous day in the lives of the new couple and the building of a Jewish home.
 A lot of these rituals date back to ancient times.
 Here are some tips how to combine Jewish wedding traditions with more modernity.

-The ketubah is a Jewish wedding contract, which served as type of prenuptial agreement, protecting a wife’s rights: physical, conjugal and financial support.
+The Ketubah is a Jewish marriage contract, which served as type of prenuptial agreement, protecting a wife’s rights: physical, conjugal and financial support.

 The ketubah is signed before/by witnesses before the ceremony begins and is often read under the chuppah.

 The Jewish wedding tradition, Bedeken, literally means “covering” in Yiddish.
 It entails the groom covering the bride with her veil, immediately leading up to the nuptials.
 This Jewish wedding tradition originates in the biblical story of Jacob who married Leah instead of his intended, Rachel.
 It is usually a very emotionally charged moment since it is very often the first time the couple gets a glimpse of one another on their wedding day.

 According to Jewish wedding tradition, the ceremony takes place under a wedding canopy: an intimate, sanctified space.
 The construction of a chuppah must be a temporary structure made by human hands and symbolizes the bride and groom building a new Jewish home.